Content of programme

 Subject entry requirements

-Applicants are very strongly encouraged to undertake up to a week's practical work experience in a school (preferably a Teach Maidenhead school), prior to interview.
+Applicants should have a good first degree in a closely related discipline.
+Trainees should be prepared to develop their knowledge of the major world religions, philosophy of religion and ethics as an essential during their training year.
+Applicants are very strongly encouraged to undertake up to a week’s practical work experience in a school (preferably a Teach Maidenhead school), prior to interview.

 The course is structured broadly as follows:

 Phase 1: An introductory visit to the main teaching practice school.